dev-academy-programme/curriculum/resources/github-issues-TUTORIAL/README.md

 Follow the [create an issue guide](https://help.github.com/articles/creating-an-issue/) to create an issue in your cohort's repo.

-**Please provide a hyperlink OR screenshot when submitting an issue.** For example if you were to see a typo in `github.com/dev-academy-programme/curriculum/resource/git-hub-intro` please copy that URL and past it into issues.
+**Please provide a hyperlink OR screenshot when submitting an issue.** For example if you were to see a typo in `github.com/dev-academy-programme/curriculum/resource/git-hub-intro` please copy that URL and paste it into issues.

 **Unfortunatley issues can not be made on assignment waffle tickets.
 If you think the assignment instructions need clarification, are incomplete, have typos or broken links, please slack us.
 Write us a description, hashtag it with #waffleissue and tag an EDA facilitator.
 Thanks!**